-After, you must lay the beef strips onto your oven’s racks, with small separation between each piece.
+After, you must lay the beef strips onto your oven’s racks, with a small separation between each piece.

-You’ll bake the beef until their internal temperature reaches 150° F. For this, you should place a thermometer into the thickest piece and keep an eye on it.
+You’ll bake the beef until its internal temperature reaches 150° F. For this, you should place a thermometer into the thickest piece and keep an eye on it.
 It should take around 30 minutes.

 Step 5: Dry the Meat Using a Dehydrator

 When the beef is ready, remove the strips from the oven and place them onto the dehydrator’s racks.
 At this point, you can add more black pepper and coriander seeds to the jerky strips.
 This is a peppered recipe, after all, so indulge!

 Set the dehydrator to 150° F and place the racks inside.
 Dry the jerky for about nine hours until you notice a leather-like texture from the meat.
 In order to evenly dry the strips, rotate the racks every hour and a half.

 Your jerky is ready when you see cracks after folding the strip.
 If the strip breaks, you’ve cooked it for too long.

 Either consume it all now or store in the fridge for later.

 Because the Best Jerky Doesn't Come from a Store